Table of contents

 The total time spent in the chair depends heavily on the removal classification used by your dentist:

-• Destructive Techniques: When a permanent bridge has failed completely due to recurrent decay, a fractured porcelain veneer, or structural damage a destructive approach is required.
+Destructive Techniques: When a permanent bridge has failed completely due to recurrent decay, a fractured porcelain veneer, or structural damage a destructive approach is required.
 In this scenario, the dentist must section (cut) through the crowns of the bridge using specialized diamond or carbide burs.
 Once the restoration is cut into pieces, it is carefully pried off.
 Because cutting through tough dental alloys and ceramics requires extreme precision to protect the natural teeth underneath, this process easily takes 45 to 60 minutes or longer, depending on how many units make up the bridge.
+To ensure optimal oral health, you should understand how can a dental bridge be removed and recemented impacts your daily recovery.

 Average Costs at Vitrin Clinic